ThinkForMe/UniBuddy/README.md

 # UniBuddy
-This is a Python piee of cod to build a program helping students finding clubs at uni if uses basic functions up to while loops
+This is a Python piece of code to build a program helping students finding clubs at uni. if uses basic functions up to while loops